skranz0/hrzn/README.md

 To release some pressure from the storage of our HPC Watson, we can put larger files at an external storage past the *horizon* and retrieve them when needed.
-To keep both connected, an `xlnk` exchange link file is created.
+To keep both connected, a `.verge` exchange link file is created.

 By only moving large files and keeping them linked, we can save a lot of space and still keep project structure intact.